radarlabs/react-native-radar/README.md

 Radar.requestPermissions(background);
 ```

 where `background` is a boolean indicating whether to request background location permissions or foreground location permissions.
-On Android, `background` will be ignored.
+On Android OS versions prior to `Q`, `background` will be ignored.

 ### Foreground tracking